The best creators don't just have followers — they have a thriving online community.

 15. Discourse

 The platform is highly customizable, allowing businesses, creators, and individuals to truly customize it to their liking, thus keeping the brand look.
-The platform's priority feature is forums - it also has regular community platform features like user profiles, private messages, badges, add-ons, moderation tools, and more.
+The platform's priority feature is forums.
+It also has regular community platform features like user profiles, private messages, badges, add-ons, moderation tools, and more.

 While everyone can download and use Discourse on their own server, the platform offers hosting services as well because downloading the software, setting up the server, and starting to self-host the platform might be a hard task for people who lack the necessary skills.